-Each team coordinates with their local shooting range to determine available days and times to shoot.
+Each team coordinates with their local shooting range to determine available days and times to complete the event.

-- Prior to the start of the season, the coaching staff will define the scheduled event day(s) in the League's Team Management SystemTM through ClayTargetGo!. - Teams may allow up to two scheduled days per week to accommodate large teams, shooting range capacity, other sports/activities, or inclement weather conditions: - All teams must conduct their Competition Week events in succession. weekly shoot within the corresponding scheduled-week between Sunday and Saturday before 9:00 p.m.
-CDT. - If a team cannot compete on their scheduled shoot day, they may reschedule within the same competition week. - A full-round (25 targets) competition event may continue on a second day only if the competition event gets postponed due to weather, darkness, or other unforeseen circumstances. - An athlete's score can only be used if completed on their team's scheduled day. - All rounds are considered practice scores unless they are declared competition targets PRIOR to conducting the round. - Each scheduled weekly event consists of 50 targets. - Using "best scores" from multiple events is not allowed. - No student athlete makeup rounds for scores are allowed. - If a team has two scheduled days during the event week and a student athlete cannot participate on his/her scheduled day, the student athlete can participate on the other team-scheduled day if the team allows it. - Reserve Week scores can only be used for entire teams and cannot be used for individuals. - In all cases, a coach and Range Safety Officer must be present at all times when a student is participating in League events. - No handicapping allowed for athlete score adjustments.
+- Practice and conference events are 50-target events. - The scheduled event week is defined as starting on Sunday and ending on Saturday at 9:00 p.m.
+CT. - All teams must conduct their competition week events in succession. - Teams are allowed to complete a future event week prior to the schedule event week. - Scores can only be submitted during the scheduled event week. - A competition event may continue on a second day only if the competition event gets postponed due to weather, darkness, or other unforeseen circumstances. - An athlete's score can only be used if completed on their team's scheduled event. - All rounds are considered practice scores unless they are declared competition targets PRIOR to conducting the round. - Using "best scores" from multiple events is not allowed. - In all cases, a coach and Range Safety Officer must be present at all times when a student is participating in League events. - No handicapping is allowed for athlete score adjustments.